Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted-server.md

 #### Subdirectory

-In case you [previously](/getting-started/installation/self-hosted-server/#custom-base-url) configured your server to serve 2FAuth from a custom-base url like `mydomain.org/2fauth/` you must edit the `APP_SUBDIRECTORY` .env var to match the server configuration.
+In case you [previously](/getting-started/installation/self-hosted-server/#custom-base-url) configured your web server to serve 2FAuth from a custom-base url like `mydomain.org/2fauth/` you must edit the `APP_SUBDIRECTORY` .env var to match the server configuration.

 ```env /var/www/2fauth/.env
 # no leading or trailing slash